 Iran Seizes Cargo Ships in Strait of Hormuz as US Warns of Six-Month Mine Clearance

-Iran's Islamic Revolutionary Guard Corps has seized two cargo ships in the Strait of Hormuz, diverting them to the Iranian coast with their multinational crews detained, as the United States warned that clearing the critical waterway of mines could take up to six months.
+Iran's Islamic Revolutionary Guard Corps has seized two cargo ships in the Strait of Hormuz, diverting them to the Iranian coast with their multinational crews detained, as the United States warned that clearing the critical waterway of mines could take up to six months — sending oil prices surging and rattling global financial markets.

-The seizures of the MSC Francesca and the Epaminondas on 23-24 April 2026 sent oil prices surging, with Brent crude climbing above $103 per barrel as markets priced in the risk of prolonged disruption to global energy supplies.
+The seizures of the MSC Francesca and the Epaminondas on 23-24 April 2026 sent Brent crude climbing above $103 per barrel as markets priced in the risk of prolonged disruption to global energy supplies.
+European stock indices fell sharply, airline stocks declined on fears of fuel shortages, while shares in BP and Shell rose as investors anticipated sustained high energy prices.

 Background